Play Therapy for Kids in Scottsdale and Phoenix!

 - Develop self-efficacy and thus a better assuredness about their abilities

 If you believe your child might benefit from play therapy call us today at 623-680-3486 or email us at firstname.lastname@example.org.
-Kristin Wyse is our play therapist and she would be available to speak with you for a 20 minute phone consultation to see if play therapy is the best choice for your child and family.
+A Crossroad’s play therapist is available to speak with you for a 20 minute phone consultation to see if play therapy is the best choice for your child and family.
 Crossroads offers play therapy in both our Scottsdale and Phoenix Relationship Centers.
 We look forward to joining you on your journey towards creating positive and lasting change.